jdspoone/CK3-West-Germanic-Pagan-Flavor/README.md

 Inspired by [The Fallen Eagle](https://steamcommunity.com/workshop/filedetails/?id=2243307127), this mod adds a new West Germanic pagan faith, **Eseism**, within the broader Germanic Religion.

 ### Longship Funerals - New Funeral Tradition for Germanic Faiths
 Inspired by the ship burials at Sutton Hoo, Germanic faiths now have a new funeral tradition, Longship Funerals!
 Lay the deceased to rest in a longship and raise a barrow mound above it, potentially engaging in human sacrifice along the way.
+Longship funerals given increased prestige and piety rewards, and give a positive modifier to the host county on completion.

 ### West Germanic / Eseist Related Decisions